Jobless claims fall to 881,000 but layoffs remain elevated

 United and American airlines, hurt by diminished air travel, said they will cut thousands of jobs unless the government provides additional aid to help cover payroll costs.
 Salesforce is cutting 1,000 jobs, Bed Bath & Beyond 2,800.

 Many economists warn that mass layoffs will continue and that any recovery will likely falter as long as the virus rages and Congress doesn’t extend another round of rescue aid for the unemployed and for state and local governments.
+The economy, in the meantime, will likely struggle.

 The recovery remains fragile because of a still-elevated level of confirmed COVID-19 cases and the government’s failure to enact another emergency rescue package.
 The recent expiration of a $600-a-week federal jobless benefit has deepened the difficulties for America’s unemployed.
 The Trump administration is now providing a stripped-down version of that benefit — $300 a week — though not all the unemployed will qualify for it.